 Expire Headers for Your CSS

-Your CSS is most likely updated every once in a while, so you might consider choosing 1 month as a reasonable caching time.
-The code for your css would look like this:
+There’s most likely updates to your CSS every once in a while.
+Therefore, you might consider choosing 1 month as a reasonable caching time.
+The code for your css would look like the following:

 ExpiresByType text/css “access plus 1 month”